JDterrenal/faculty-evaluation-system/README.md

 # Faculty Evaluation System

 ## Description
-Faculty Evaluation System is our final project for Systems Integration and Architecture.
+Faculty Evaluation System is our final project for Systems Integration and Architecture.<br>
 The project is completely open source here in GitHub.

 ## Development Team